sakuli/Docs/content/enterprise_features/sakuli-dashboard-openshift.md

 The following ready-to-use template will configure a Sakuli Dashboard and deploy it to your cluster Just copy and save the dashboard template below as `dashboard-template.yml`.
-Furthermore, add your dashboard, action, cluster and cronjob configurations listed under ConfigMap as well as the image tag.
+Furthermore, add your dashboard, action, cluster and cronjob configurations listed under ConfigMap as well as the containers image configuration.

 {{<highlight yml>}}
 apiVersion: v1